Nir Hod

 About the Artist

-Nir Hod (b.
-1970, Tel Aviv, Israel) lives and works in New York.
-He earned his BFA at Bezalel Academy of Art and Design, Jerusalem and attended Cooper Union School of Art in New York City in 1991.
+Nir Hod lives and works in New York.
+He earned his BFA at Bezalel Academy of Art and Design, Jerusalem, and attended the Cooper Union School of Art in New York City in 1991.
 Hod has had several solo exhibitions in the United States and abroad with his first show in 1996 at Noga Gallery of Contemporary Art, Tel Aviv.
-He has had solo exhibitions at Tel Aviv Museum of Art, Tel Aviv, Israel; The Museum of Israeli Art, Ramat Gan, Israel; Jack Shainman Gallery in New York, NY; Paul Kasmin Gallery in New York, NY; Gavlak Gallery in Palm Beach, FL; and Michael Fuchs Gallery, Berlin, Germany, among others.
+Past and upcoming exhibitions include Patricia Low, Gstaad, Switzerland (2026); Kotaro Nukaga Ropponigi, Tokyo, Japan (2026); Dorian’s Gardens, Michael Kohn Gallery, Los Angeles, CA; Nir Hod: I Don’t Want To Forget You, Gavlak, Palm Beach, FL; 100 Years is Not Enough, Michael Kohn Gallery, Los Angeles, CA; Jack Shainman Gallery, New York, NY; Paul Kasmin Gallery, New York, NY; and Michael Fuchs Gallery, Berlin, Germany.
 His work has been in numerous group exhibitions nationally and internationally from New York to London, Berlin, Vienna, and Israel.
-These include the Tel Aviv Museum, Tel Aviv, Israel; Albright Knox Art Gallery, Buffalo, NY; The Jewish Historical Museum, Amsterdam, Netherlands; Martin-Gropius-Bau Museum, Berlin, Germany; Bard College, Annandale-on-Hudson, New York, NY; The Jewish Museum, New York, NY; The Vienna Jewish Museum, Vienna, Austria; The Israel Museum, Jerusalem, Israel; Yerba Buena Center for the Art, San Francisco, CA; Museum of Modern Art, Oostende, Belgium; The Flag Art Foundation, New York, NY; Marlborough Gallery, New York, NY; among others.
+These include the Tel Aviv Museum, Tel Aviv, Israel; The Museum of Israeli Art, Ramat Gan, Israel; Albright Knox Art Gallery, Buffalo, NY; The Jewish Historical Museum, Amsterdam, Netherlands; Martin-Gropius-Bau Museum, Berlin, Germany; Bard College, Annandale-on-Hudson, New York, NY; The Jewish Museum, New York, NY; The Vienna Jewish Museum, Vienna, Austria; The Israel Museum, Jerusalem, Israel; Yerba Buena Center for the Art, San Francisco, CA; Museum of Modern Art, Oostende, Belgium; The Flag Art Foundation, New York, NY; Marlborough Gallery, New York, NY; among others.